mawais-afz/java-interview-questions/CoreJavaAndOOPFundamentals.md

 This pattern improves **maintainability** in complex classes with multiple constructors.

-### Will the compiler create a default constructor if I have a parameterized constructor in the class?
+### Will the compiler create a default constructor if I have a parameterized constructor in the class?Constructor in Java**

-💻 **Default Constructor Behavior with Parameterized Constructor in Java**

 **Rule:**